John (Jack) Galmiche III, President and Chief Executive Officer

 Prior to joining the Nine Network, Jack was executive vice president and chief operating officer of Oregon Public Broadcasting (OPB) where he managed the operations of a statewide network of public television and radio stations.
 Under Jack’s leadership OPB’s National Television Production unit posted substantial gains, increasing national productions for public television from 30 hours to more than 200 hours, including the popular PBS series History Detectives.

 Jack has served on several public broadcasting and industry boards of directors.
-He currently serves on the national board of directors of the Public Broadcasting Service (PBS).
-Jack is also a participating member of the PBS Audit Committee, PBS Interconnection Committee, PBS Station Service Committee, PBS Strategic Planning Advisory Group and PBS Communications Advisory Committee.
-He is board chair of American Public Television (APT), chair of the Public Television Major Market Group (PTMMG), chair of the Affinity Group Coalition (AGC), and chair of the Public Television Association of Missouri (PTAM).
-He is also on the board of directors of the National Educational Telecommunications Association (NETA) and serves on the NETA Executive Committee as board treasurer.
+He currently serves as vice chair on the national board of directors of the Public Broadcasting Service (PBS).
+Jack is also a participating member of the PBS Executive Committee and PBS Audit Committee.
+He is board chair of American Public Television (APT), and chair of the Public Television Association of Missouri (PTAM).
+He is also on the board of directors of the Public Television Major Market Group (PTMMG), Affinity Group Coalition (AGC), National Educational Telecommunications Association (NETA) and serves on the NETA Executive Committee as board treasurer.
 Jack is a former board treasurer of the Integrated Media Association (IMA) and past board chair of the Northwest News Network.

 Jack holds a B.S. in Finance and Business Management from Saint Louis University.